-In view of the economic importance of sesame and the detrimental effects of fungal infestation, the present study aims to investigate the seed mycoflora associated with sesame seeds from different districts of Rajasthan and to evaluate changes in physico-chemical properties of sesame oil caused by Aspergillus flavus and Penicillium implicatum.
+Given the economic importance of sesame and the detrimental effects of fungal infestation, this study aims to investigate the seed mycoflora associated with sesame seeds from different districts in Rajasthan and to evaluate changes in physico-chemical properties of sesame oil caused by A. flavus and P. implicatum.

 2. MATERIALS AND METHODS